Twelve-23/Manaus/README.md

 ### Output to file
 You can save your non-trunicated output to `output.txt` with the `-o` flag.
 It can be used like this:
-`node ns3 -o listItems bucketname`
+`node mana -o listItems bucketname`

 ---